segmentio/analytics-react-native/packages/plugins/plugin-device-token/README.md

 `EnrichmentPlugin` to collect device token values with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging).
 This plugin makes it possible to collect Android's FCM and Apple's APNS device tokens.
 ## Installation

-> warning ""
-> This plugin assumes you are using Firebase Cloud Messaging for Android push notifications.
-If you are strictly using Apple's Push Notification Services, we recommend creating your own enrichment plugin.
+⚠️ This plugin assumes you are using Firebase Cloud Messaging for Android push notifications.
+If you are strictly using Apple's Push Notification Services, we recommend creating your own enrichment plugin. ⚠️

 Install the dependencies.